adamskopl/blog/20200421/README.md

 > Kyle Simpson [Keep Betting on JavaScript by Kyle Simpson · JSCamp Barcelona 2018](https://www.youtube.com/watch?v=lDLQA6lQSFg).

-In that simple example, I wanted to demonstrate, how an unreadable code:
+Through that simple example, I wanted to demonstrate, how an unreadable code:
 - adds an extra time, needed to understand it,
 - increases complexity,
 - doesn't explain what it actually does,